 Results: Receiver operator curve analysis showed significant area under the curve (AUC) values for each PROMIS scale (AUC>.72) and the GRNF rating (AUCZ.74).
 Identified PROMIS thresholds suggested PASS was achieved when scores were at or slightly worse than the US population average.
 A score of >7 and >4 characterized patients that were PASS Yes and No, respectively, on the GRNF rating.
 A moderate (80%) specificity/sensitivity criteria yielded 72.3%-73.5% accuracy for a majority of participants (>69.9%).

 Conclusion: This analysis suggests the PROMIS and GRNF scales are able to characterize PASS status with moderate accuracy (w70%) for a large portion of patients (w70%).
 New to this study is the association of self-efficacy with PASS status.
 PROMIS scales at or slightly worse than the US population average characterized PASS status.

 Houck, Jeff; Kang, Daniel; Cuddeford, Tyler; and Rahkola, Sarah, "Ability of Patient-Reported Outcomes to Characterize Patient Acceptable Symptom State (PASS) After Attending a Primary Care Physical Therapist and Medical Doctor Collaborative Service: A Cross-Sectional Study" (2018).
-Faculty Publications - School of Physical Therapy.
+Faculty Publications - College of Physical Therapy.
 76.